 - Remove the cabbage wedges from the skillet and serve them warm with the dressing.

 Want some more recipes with cabbage?
-Try my Crunchy Cabbage Slaw or Beet and Red Cabbage Slaw.
+Try my Stewed Cabbage, Apples, and White Beans or Beet and Red Cabbage Slaw.
 But I think you’re going to want to give these a try first…because, well…the dressing…(orange + ginger + tahini = amazing).

 Seared Cabbage Wedges with Orange Ginger Tahini